Jordan-H\"older decomposition of regular $(a, b)$-modules: Proof of theorem

-\begin{proof} Let $F_1 \simeq E_\mu$ be the elementary sub-{\ab} of the hypothesis and $\{F_i\}$ a J-H sequence beginning with $F_1$ and such that $E/F_{n-1}$ is of parameter $\mu'$ equal to $\lambda$ mod $\ZZ$.
+\begin{proof} Let $F_1$ be the elementary sub-{\ab} of the hypothesis and $\{F_i\}$ a J-H sequence beginning with $F_1$ and such that $E/F_{n-1}\simeq E_\mu$ with $\mu$ integer (resp. integer+1/2).
 We can find such a sequence by using repeatedly the previous lemma.

 Consider the exact sequence:

 and the adjoint sequence: